-Over the last dozen years, I’ve published four books, which you can find through the various links on this page.
+Over the last 15 years, I’ve published five books, which you can find through the various links on this page.
 I’m proud of all of them, and while dated, even the older ones have their uses.

 Are you a publisher interested in having me write for you?
 Contact Carole Jelen at The Waterside Agency.